 Penetration testing: annual (at minimum)

-Conduct a full manual penetration test at least annually.
-After any significant new system deployment or major change.
-This is what satisfies BNR, ISO 27001, and most other compliance frameworks.
+Conduct a full manual penetration test at least annually, and after any significant new system deployment or major change.
+This is the cadence BNR Regulation No 50/2022 sets for the institutions it covers, and it supplies the testing evidence ISO 27001 and most other frameworks expect.

 Can you do both at the same time?

 Yes, and most engagements do.
-A typical VAPT engagement from imizicyber includes both: automated scanning to enumerate known vulnerabilities efficiently, followed by manual penetration testing to go deeper.
-The combined report covers both components and satisfies BNR requirements.
-See the full VAPT Rwanda guide and our complete penetration testing in Rwanda guide.
+A typical VAPT engagement from IMIZI Cyber includes both: automated scanning to enumerate known vulnerabilities efficiently, followed by manual penetration testing to go deeper.
+The combined report covers both components and supplies the evidence a BNR examiner expects to see.
+See our complete penetration testing in Rwanda guide for the full scope, methodology, and what to expect.

 Real-world example: why scanning alone fails banks